Post-Professional Occupational Therapy Doctorate (OTD) Online

 - Demonstrate professional commitment through membership in at least two professional Organizations

-Dedicated to your success, faculty members provide expert online instruction to Doctor of Occupational Therapy degree students.
+Dedicated to your success, faculty members provide expert online instruction to Post-Professional Occupational Therapy Doctorate (OTD) Online degree students.
 Interaction with a variety of instructors offers students exposure to a variety of teaching styles, healthcare- and education-related backgrounds and experiences that contribute to a well-rounded education fostering personal and professional growth.

 Randy D. Danielsen, PhD, PA-C, DFAAPA

 Dr. Danielsen is Dean of the Arizona School of Health Sciences.
 Since graduating from the University of Utah Physician Assistant (PA) Program in 1974, Dr. Danielsen has distinguished himself as a clinician, PA educator, author, and editor.
 He received his BS in Health Science (cum laude) from the University of Utah in 1978, his Masters in PA Studies (MPAS) from the University of Nebraska with an emphasis on Internal Medicine in 1997, and his PhD from the Union Institute & University in 2003 with an emphasis on Medical Education.
 He completed sixteen years with A.T.
 Still University as academic coordinator (1995-1997), chair of physician assistant studies (1997-2004), and as dean of the Arizona School of Health Sciences (2004-2010) and recently returned as Dean of ASHS.
 He was honored in 2010 by A.T.
 Still University with Emeritus Professor status.
 He has served on the board of directors of the American Academy of Physician Assistants (AAPA) and as a board member and chairman for National Commission on Certification of Physician Assistants.